 What you need to do before travelling

 It is strongly recommended that travellers ensure their eVisa details are accurate and up to date before travelling.
-Additionally, travellers will need to have the relevant share code from their UK Visas and Immigration (UKVI) account.
-This share code, which is valid for 90 days, will allow airlines and Border Force officers to check immigration status when entering the UK.
+Additionally, travellers will need to ensure they have access to their eVisa and have the relevant share code from their UK Visas and Immigration (UKVI) account.
+This share code, which is valid for 90 days, allows airlines and Border Force officers to check a traveller’s immigration status when entering the UK.

 The UK government has informed airlines that they could face fines if they allow people to travel without the necessary immigration documents, including the eVisa.
 As a result, airlines will take extra caution and may deny boarding if the required paperwork is not in order.